derkling/linux/Documentation/admin-guide/cgroup-v2.rst

   cpu.uclamp.max
         A read-write single value file which exists on non-root cgroups.
-        The default is "1024". i.e. no utilization capping
+        The default is "max". i.e. no utilization capping

-        The requested maximum utilization in the range [0, 1024].
+        The requested maximum utilization as a percentage rational number, e.g. 98.76 for 98.76%.

         This interface allows reading and setting maximum utilization clamp values similar to the sched_setattr(2).
 This maximum utilization